 This is a fun idea and a great way to give your partner a few smaller gifts.
 You can make up clues and hide small gifts around the house or in the garden.
 Or you could go further afield!

 8. Make a gift

 A handmade gift, whether you’re crafty or not, will be just as special as any, if not more so.
-It shows that you have been thinking of them and what you could make and spent time on their present.
-So grab a sheet of card, fold it in half and get to work on that card!
+It shows that you have been thinking of them and what you could make and have spent time on their present.
+You could buy a craft kit or make something out of things you have at home.
+So grab a sheet of paper, fold it in half and get to work on that card!

-Will you be trying any of these?
+Will you be trying any?
 Do you have any more ideas to add?
-What are your plans this Valentine’s?
+What are your plans this Valentine’s Day?

 This post is an updated version of the one shared in 2015.